 Tallinn - sounds good

 Tallinn, perhaps the best-preserved Hanseatic town of all (a UNESCO World Cultural Heritage site), a harbor, sailing, and beach capital – the site of the 1980 Summer Olympics in water-sports –, is as dynamic and exciting as a city of half a million can be.
 Newsweek called Tallinn one of the top "funky towns" of the world.
-It is also the regional cultural capital, with many excellent concerts, art and design exhibitions, and theater productions.
+It is also the regional cultural capital, with many excellent concerts, art and design exhibitions, and theater productions, and today, it is well-known as one of the global destinations of digital tourists, nomads, and startups.

 Tallinn University of Technology

-Tallinn University of Technology (TalTech) is one of the leading technical universities, and one of the best, most patent-producing schools in the region.
-TalTech – one of the schools fondly called "the MIT of the North" – gives this program a serious and solid base.
-A fully accredited State university, founded in 1918, it has a large, diverse, and integrated student body and many student facilities, as well as modern student housing.
-TalTech is the most international university in Estonia (35% of all international degree students studying in Estonia, study at TalTech).
+Tallinn University of Technology (TalTech) is one of the leading technical universities, and one of the best, most patent-producing schools, in the region.
+TalTech – one of the schools fondly called "the MIT of the North" – gives our program a serious and solid base.
+A fully accredited public university, founded in 1918.
+It has a large, diverse, and integrated student body and many student facilities, as well as modern student housing.
+In fact, TalTech is the most international university in Estonia (35% of all international degree students studying in Estonia do so at TalTech).

-TalTech is known as the flagship of Estonian engineering and technology education, were synergy between different fields – technology, natural, exact, social and health sciences – is created and new ideas are born.
-With strong emphasis on internationalization, TalTech has a multicultural student body (there are 1900 international students from around 90 countries) and many international professors (10% foreign staff members).
-There are over 30 fully accredited international degree programmes (4 Bachelor programmes, 17 Master programmes and 10 PhD programmes) that are available fully in English.
+TalTech is known as the flagship of Estonian engineering and technology education, where synergy between different fields – technology, natural, exact, social and health sciences – is created and new ideas are born.
+With a strong emphasis on internationalization, TalTech has a multicultural student body (there are 1600 international students from around 90 countries) and many international professors (17% foreign staff members).
+There are over 30 accredited international degree programmes (4 Bachelor programmes, 17 Master programmes and 9 PhD programmes) that are available fully in English.

 TalTech is the only campus-type university in the Baltic countries and one of the most compact university campuses in Europe.
 The territory of TalTech includes 55 buildings and has a total area of 55.5 hectares.
-Tallinn University of Technology’s campus is also the home of the Estonian Information Technology College, around 150 high-tech companies, including Skype.
+TalTech’s campus is also the home of the Estonian Information Technology College, around 150 high-tech companies, including Skype, and the incubation and acceleration center Mektory.

 The Ragnar Nurkse Department of Innovation and Governance (RND) at Tallinn University of Technology is the only higher education research center in Estonia that teaches public administration (PA) at all levels (BA, MA and PhD).
-It is one of the most international academic units in the Baltics offering both classical and cutting-edge teaching in method and contents as well as emphasizing School’s own recent research and practice.
-Almost all graduate level courses are taught in English and the Department also offers a MA programme taught entirely in English (Technology Governance and Digital Transformation).
+It is one of the most international academic units in the Baltics, offering both classical and cutting-edge teaching in method and contents, as well as emphasizing the department’s own recent research and practice.
+Almost all graduate level courses are taught in English, including all for the PhD.

 RND has two MA programmes:

-- Public Administration and Innovation (public sector innovation – collaborative governance and leadership of social and technological innovation; public sector management and reform (incl. personnel, strategic and financial management); EU and global public administration and governance; policy analysis and evaluation);
+- Public Administration and Innovation (public sector innovation; collaborative governance and leadership of social and technological innovation; public sector management and reform (incl. personnel, strategic and financial management); global public administration and governance; policy analysis and evaluation);

 - Technology Governance and Digital Transformation (innovation policies and strategies; economic development and financial policies; e-government and e-governance).